Help Center/ Cloud Container Engine/ User Guide/ Storage/ Scalable File Service/ Using an SFS File System Through a Dynamic PV

 static

-If the static file still exists, the data can be stored persistently.
+The static file is retained, indicating that the data in the file system can be stored persistently.

 5. Verify data sharing.